 The lower-level of the Museum features the Herman and Kate Kaiser Holocaust Exhibition, containing hundreds of objects donated by Oklahoma veterans who took part in the liberation of German concentration camps.
 Other artifacts were brought to Oklahoma by Jewish refugees from Nazi Germany.
 Many are mementos of those who died in the Holocaust; others are dedicated in memory of them by their families.
 These Oklahomans have made their stories part of the Holocaust Education Center at the SMMJA in order to bear witness to the terrors they encountered during the Nazi regime.

-In addition to its permanent and temporary exhibitions, the SMMJA also serves as the home to the Julius and Gertrude Livingston Oklahoma Jewish Archives, the Tulsa Jewish Genealogical Society, and the Markovitz Jewish Genealogy Study and Research Center.
+In addition to its permanent and temporary exhibitions, the SMMJA also serves as the home to the Julius and Gertrude Livingston Oklahoma Jewish Archives, the Tulsa Jewish Genealogical Society, and the Markovitz Jewish Genealogical Study and Research Center.
 The archives serve as a repository of the Jewish experience in Oklahoma through a collection of over 10,000 items, documents, and photographs.
-The genealogical society acts as a local resource for area genealogists who are researching their roots.
-Furthermore, the SMMJA library serves as a research facility for those interested in Judaic studies, the holocaust and genealogy.
+The Genealogy Society acts as a local resource for those researching their roots.
+Furthermore, the SMMJA library serves as a research facility for Judaic studies, the Holocaust, and genealogy.

 The mission of the SMMJA is to preserve and promote Jewish heritage, culture, history and community through art and education.Through exhibitions and educational programs focusing on Jewish culture, history, religion, and art, the Museum hopes people will grow to understand and identify with the Jewish experience.
 From its humble beginnings in the lobby of Congregation B’nai Emunah, the Museum has changed from being a repository of art and religious objects to an educational institution dedicated to the eradication of hate and to the promotion of understanding between diverse cultures.